 IX Acquisition Corp.
 Announces Second Extension of Deadline to Complete Initial Business Combination

-/EIN News/ -- NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- IX Acquisition Corp.
-(NASDAQ: IXAQU, IXAQA, IXAQUW) (“IXAQ” or the “Company”), announced today that its board of directors (the “Board”) has decided to extend the date by which the Company must consummate an initial business combination (the “Deadline Date”) from May 12, 2023 for an additional month, to June 12, 2023.
+NEW YORK, May 10, 2023 (GLOBE NEWSWIRE) -- IX Acquisition Corp.
+IXAQU IXAQA, IXAQUW))) ("IXAQ" or the "Company"), announced today that its board of directors (the "Board") has decided to extend the date by which the Company must consummate an initial business combination (the "Deadline Date") from May 12, 2023 for an additional month, to June 12, 2023.
 This is the second of twelve potential one-month extensions of the Deadline Date available to the Company pursuant to its Amended and Restated Memorandum and Articles of Association.
-IXAQ further announced that on or before May 12, 2023, IX Acquisition Sponsor, LLC will deposit $160,000 into IXAQ’s trust account in connection with this extension.
+IXAQ further announced that on or before May 12, 2023, IX Acquisition Sponsor, LLC will deposit $160,000 into IXAQ's trust account in connection with this extension.

 About IX Acquisition Corp.